Perception Test - Visual Field

 Typical detection rate (all users)

-Detection drops steeply beyond 25% of screen radius from center (roughly 25–35° visual angle depending on screen size and viewing distance).
+Detection drops steeply beyond 25% of screen radius from center (roughly 25–35Β° visual angle depending on screen size and viewing distance).
 Note that this web-based test is a relative measure, not a calibrated visual field measurement.

 Peripheral field testing in optometry

-Clinical visual field testing uses perimetry — the systematic mapping of visual sensitivity across the visual field.
+Clinical visual field testing uses perimetry - The systematic mapping of visual sensitivity across the visual field.
 The gold standard is the Humphrey Visual Field Analyzer (HFA), which uses automated static perimetry: a patient fixes their gaze on a central target while brief light stimuli are presented at hundreds of standardized locations.
 The software builds a threshold map showing sensitivity in decibels at each point, identifying scotomas (blind spots), field constrictions, or hemianopias that may indicate glaucoma, stroke, or intracranial lesions.

-Simpler bedside testing uses confrontation visual fields — the examiner presents fingers or moving targets in the patient's periphery to detect gross field losses.
+Simpler bedside testing uses confrontation visual fields - The examiner presents fingers or moving targets in the patient's periphery to detect gross field losses.
 This web test falls conceptually between confrontation testing and simple kinetic perimetry: it detects gross peripheral impairment but cannot map field defects with clinical precision.
-If you notice persistent peripheral detection failures on one side, or your peripheral vision has changed recently, consult an eye care professional — early glaucoma is almost always asymptomatic until significant field loss occurs.
+If you notice persistent peripheral detection failures on one side, or your peripheral vision has changed recently, consult an eye care professional - Early glaucoma is almost always asymptomatic until significant field loss occurs.

 Age effects on peripheral vision